NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 ==================================

-After you have logged in to Jetstream2 and added your allocation to your account, you are ready to create the cloud instance where you will run the I-WRF simulation.
+After you have logged in to Jetstream2 and added your allocation to your account, you are ready to create the cloud instance where you will run the simulation and analysis.
 If you are not familiar with the cloud computing terms "image" and "instance", it is recommended that you `read about them <https://cvw.cac.cornell.edu/jetstream/intro/imagesandinstances>`__ before proceeding.